- Are your surgeons board certified?

 Do you have clients who are willing to share their experiences, both positive and negative?

-It is very important that clients research thoroughly all the pros and cons of weight loss operations.
-This should include talking with other clients, reviewing our testimonials on our website, Facebook, Google and Yelp, attending seminars, and meeting with your surgeon.
+It is very important that clients research thoroughly all the pros and cons of surgical weight loss.
+This should include talking with other clients, reviewing our testimonials on our website, Facebook, Google and Yelp, and meeting with your surgeon.
 Ask around and you will be surprised how many people you already know that have had weight loss surgery.
 Another fabulous resource for all weight loss clients is a website called ObesityHelp.com.
 Finally, many of our staff members have undergone the surgery they’re always willing to share their knowledge!

 [ top ]

 What information can you give me to help family and friends better understand this weight loss surgery?

 Unfortunately, it can be hard for family and friends to understand weight loss surgery.
 It’s up to you to share your entire journey through the weight loss surgery process with your family to help educate them.
 We encourage clients to bring a support person to their consultation and appointments to help them understand the process and procedures.
 Friends will quickly learn that this is not the easy way out, it requires hard work and dedication.